samanthaming/samanthaming.com/content/blog/building-my-new-site-with-tailwind.md

 ---
 title: Building my New Site with Tailwind CSS
 description: Building my new site with Tailwind.
 Why I made the switch from Bulma.
 My thoughts on using Tailwind, the pros and challenges.
-Read my review...
+Read my review.
 tags: [programming, css, site]
 createdAt: 2020-02-23
 ---